 return hash_value % size

-Collisions occur when different keys hash to the same index.
-Imagine two students mistakenly assigned the same seat in a classroom - that's a collision in a hashmap.
-To handle these situations without losing data, hashmaps use strategies like chaining or open addressing.
-These methods ensure all information remains accessible, even when multiple keys point to the same location in the hashmap.
+Collisions happen when different keys hash to the same index.
+Imagine two students accidentally assigned the same seat in a classroom.
+That's a collision in a hashmap.
+To handle them without losing data, hashmaps use strategies like chaining or open addressing.
+Both make sure every value stays reachable, even when multiple keys land in the same slot.

 def resize(hashmap):